Short breaks for disabled children

 Our Short Breaks statement

-Read our Short Breaks statement (pdf format, 806Kb) to find out what short break support we are providing and what short breaks are available that could work for your child.
+Read our Short Breaks statement (pdf format, 3 MB) to find out what short break support we are providing and what short breaks are available that could work for your child.

 The Local Offer